milk-org/pyMilk/README.md

 ## Technical notes

-### NotImplementeds
+### NotImplemented.s

 At this point, we're not able to support all the features provided by `xaosim`, and therefore a lot of functions are *here* but are *empty*.
 This includes everything related to keyword writing.
 Keyword reading is supported but unclean.

 This will evolve with the feedback of our endeared collaborators regarding what is expected from ISIO(W).

+### Contribution

+Contributors are welcome to add python contributions, or if they feel up to it, to dig into ISIOW.
+Useful python contributions to the interface will be ported deeper into the C for speed and reliability.

 ### Data ordering

-Data ordering is column-major by default upon read-write.
+Data ordering is **column-major** by default upon read-write.
-A symcode parameter enable to switch through all transposed-flipped representations of rectangular images.
+A **symcode** parameter enables to switch through all transposed-flipped representations of rectangular images.
 The default is 4 as to provide retro-compatibility.
 We lack, at this point, the adequate compatibility with the fits files.

 We hope to be properly dealing with data-ordering at the scale of MILK at some point in the future.